Identification of Partial-Differential-Equations-Based Models from Noisy Data via Splines

 \section{Introduction}

-Partial differential equations (PDE) are widely adopted to model physical processes in engineering \cite[][]{wang2019spatiotemporal}, physics \cite[][]{xun2013parameter}, biology \cite[][]{lagergren2020learning}, and more.
-There are two main technical issues: the \textit{forward problem} and the \textit{inverse problem}.
+Partial differential equations (PDEs) are widely used to model physical processes in fields such as engineering \cite[][]{wang2019spatiotemporal}, physics \cite[][]{xun2013parameter}, and biology \cite[][]{lagergren2020learning}.
+In these applications, there are two classes of technical issues: the \textit{forward problem} and the \textit{inverse problem}.
 The forward problem studies the properties of functions that PDEs determine.
 It has been extensively studied by mathematicians \cite[]{olver2014introduction, wang2014inhomogeneous}.
-Some inverse problems aim at identifying PDE-based models from the observed noisy data.
-The research on the inverse problem is relatively sparse.
-The corresponding statistical property is notably less known.
-In this paper, we propose a method to solve the inverse problem.
-The inverse problem will be called a \textit{PDE identification problem} and will be formulated.
+Different from forward problems, inverse problems try to identify PDE-based models from the observed noisy data.
+Research on the inverse problem is relatively sparse, and the corresponding statistical property is notably less known.
+In this paper, we propose a method for solving the inverse problem, which we refer to as a \textit{PDE identification problem}.

-Given the rise of the big data, the PDE identification problem becomes indispensable.
-A good PDE identification approach generates at least the following two benefits.
-First, one can predict the future trend by utilizing the estimated PDE-driven dynamic model, conditioning such a model reflects the underlying processes.
-Second, an interpretable PDE model allows scientists to validate/reexamine the underlying physical/biological laws governing the process.
+With the rise of big data, the PDE identification problem has become indispensable.
+A good PDE identification approach offers at least the following two benefits.
+First, we can predict future trends using the identified PDE model, conditional that such a model reflects the underlying processes.
+Second, interpretable PDE models enable scientists to validate/reexamine the underlying physical/biological laws governing the process.

-We propose a new method -- \textit{Spline Assisted Partial Differential Equation based Model Identification (SAPDEMI)} -- for the PDE identification problem.
-SAPDEMI can efficiently identify the underlying PDE model from the noisy data $\mathcal D$:
+We propose a new method for the PDE identification problem, called \textit{Spline Assisted Partial Differential Equation based Model Identification (SAPDEMI)}.
+SAPDEMI can efficiently identify the underlying PDE model from noisy data $\mathcal D$: